-If a seller is having a hard time finding a buyer with capital to purchase the business outright, seller financing is an excellent way to deepen the candidate pool.
+If a seller has a hard time finding a buyer with capital to purchase the business outright, advertising the availability of seller financing is an excellent way to attract more potential buyers.

-As with any form of financing, there are drawbacks to consider, particularly for the seller.
+As with any form of financing, there are disadvantages to seller financing, particularly for the seller.